acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 Install Process
 ---------------

-The notes below provide an overview of the **default** installation process.
+The notes below provide an overview of the installation process.
 Note these scripts are a work in progress, and not all Acumos platform functions may work correctly at this time.
 See "Verified Features" below for a summary of what's been verified to work, at least in the test environments where this has been used so far.

 * Open a shell session (bash recommended) on the host on which (for single AIO deployment) or from which (for peer-test deployment) you want to install